FESOM/fesom2_doc/doc/vertical_discretization.rst

   was used.

 - The second term on the lhs of :eq:`eq_mom_vei` includes division and multiplication with the layer thickness, and in doing so, it introduces the layer potential vorticity (PV), :math:`q=(\omega+f)/h` and its transport :math:`{\bf u}h`.
 The layer thickness formally drops out from the equation :eq:`eq_mom_vei` which is still continuous in the horizontal direction.
 However, in the discrete case, the location of vorticity points (vertices) and velocity points is different.
-By keeping separate $h$ the equation will then operate on the same horizontal transports as the thickness equations.
+By keeping separate :math:`h` the equation will then operate on the same horizontal transports as the thickness equations.
 This is the prerequisite for developing discretizations that conserve potential vorticity.

 - One more form is possible where the vector-invariant representation is not used